 Challenge number Detail of challenge 1 Over time, Pupil Premium children in Key Stage 1 and 2 have not achieved expected outcomes in line with their Non-Pupil Premium peers.
 Throughout periods of remote learning, many Pupil Premium pupils struggled to access remote learning despite it being offered both online and offline.
-The attendance data shows that Pupil Premium pupils are more likely to miss school that their Non-Pupil Premium peers.
+These periods continue to have an impact The attendance data shows that Pupil Premium pupils are more likely to miss school that their Non-Pupil Premium peers.
 A significant number of pupils eligible for Pupil Premium have attendance which is blow the national average.
 This significantly impacts on their learning.
-2 A higher number of children who are in receipt of Pupil Premium also display additional barriers to learning, e.g communication and language, SEND, safeguarding concerns.
+2 A higher number of children who are in receipt of Pupil Premium also display additional barriers to learning, e.g. communication and language, SEND, safeguarding concerns.
 As a result, targeted support needs to be provided in a range of ways which are not always academic.
 3 Pupil Premium pupils often display a much narrower experience of the wider world due to the social and financial constraints on their families - this means that their vocabulary and knowledge of the wider world can be limited, making elements of their learning more difficult to access.
-4 The effects of the Covid-19 pandemic have been significant in terms of financial and emotional impact on many of our families; in particular those who were already at a social disadvantage.
-Proportionately, more Pupil Premium pupils have experience recent adverse childhood experiences throughout this period than their Non-Pupil Premium peers.
+4 Proportionately, more Pupil Premium pupils have experienced recent adverse childhood experiences throughout this period than their Non-Pupil Premium peers.
 5 Lasting emotional wellbeing and mental health needs impact on academic outcomes and therefore these needs must be met in order for pupils to be able to learn.
-These needs have been magnified by school closures and events throughout the Covid 19 pandemic.
-6 Proportionately, more Pupil Premium than Non-Pupil Premium pupils have struggled to have their basic needs met throughout the pandemic - e.g food, clothing, sleep.
-The school and families need to continue to work together to ensure that every child's basic needs are met so that they are in a position to learn.
+This is currently the biggest factor affecting behaviours in school.
+6 Proportionately, more Pupil Premium than Non-Pupil Premium pupils have struggled to have their basic needs met and need family support for things like food/clothing/transport.